quicwg/base-drafts/draft-ietf-quic-tls.md

 short header is used to indicate when key updates are permitted and when they have occurred.

 The low bit of the Key Update field (0x04) is the Key Phase bit.
-The Key Phase is used to indicate which packet protection keys are used to protect the packet.
+The key phase is used to indicate which packet protection keys are used to protect the packet.
 The Key Phase bit is initially set to 0 for the first set of 1-RTT packets.
-The Key Phase is toggled to signal each key update.
+The key phase is toggled to signal each key update.

-The Key Phase bit allows a recipient to detect a change in keying material without needing to receive the first packet that triggered the change.
-An endpoint that notices a changed Key Phase updates keys and decrypts the packet that contains the changed value.
+The key phase allows a recipient to detect a change in keying material without needing to receive the first packet that triggered the change.
+An endpoint that notices a changed key phase updates keys and decrypts the packet that contains the changed value.

 The high bit of the Key Update field (0x08) is the Key Update Permitted bit.
-Endpoints set this value to 0 until they successfully process a packet with keys from the same key phase as they are using to send.
-An endpoint MUST NOT initiate a key update until it receives a packet with the Key Update Permitted bit set.
+An endpoint MUST NOT initiate a key update unless they have received a packet with the current Key Phase and the Key Update Permitted bit set to 1.
+An endpoint MAY keep this value set to 0, forbidding key updates.
+An endpoint MUST NOT set this value to 1 until it successfully processes a packet with keys from the same key phase.
+Once this bit is set it MUST NOT be cleared for packets in the same key phase.

 Only packets that increase the largest received packet number are used to trigger key updates or changes in the Key Update Permitted bit.